gonative-cc/relayer/contrib/README.md

 btcwallet --simnet -u=user -P=password
 ```

-Create a new address we will use this for --miningaddr, the address receive btc when mining a new block.
+Create a new address we will use this for `--miningaddr`, the address receive btc when mining a new block.
 Open a new terminal and run command below:
 ```bash
 btcctl --simnet --wallet --rpcuser=user --rpcpass=password getnewaddress
 ```

 Copy the address created by command above.
-Shutdown a btcd service and run with command below:
+Shutdown the btcd service and run with command below:

 ```
 btcd --simnet --rpcuser=user --rpcpass=password --miningaddr=<address>